2.1. Introduction to Replication¶

 For transient replications there is no way to query their state when the job is finished.

-A replication can be stopped by deleting the document, or by updating it with its cancel property set to true.
+A replication can be stopped by deleting the document, or by updating it with

 2.1.3.
 Replication Procedure¶